 It is difficult to project the financial implications of carbon taxes.
-Fuel and energy taxes, as well as regulations, could have a financial Opportunities impact.
-The expansion of schemes into other legislations will We also assessed opportunities from climate change, such as require additional management focus, and efforts to align with resource efficiency and energy sourcing, increased resilience suppliers will also take time and resources. and response to market expectations.
+Fuel and energy taxes, as well as regulations, could have a financial impact.
+The expansion of schemes into other legislations will require additional management focus, and efforts to align with suppliers will also take time and resources.

+Technology Risks

-Technology Risks We unlock innovation potential through the introduction of Due to specialized production equipment and processes, water and energy efficient technologies, alternative technologies assessments to date have not revealed any significant technology and cooperation with external companies.
-For instance, we risks (i.e., obsolescence) associated with transitioning to a lower are using excess steam from external waste incinerators to carbon economy.
-Switching to renewable power with specific substitute fossil fuels at our production complexes in Visp (CH) processes, such as converting steam generation from natural and Colmar (FR).
-The installation of solar panels in various sites gas to renewable electricity, will involve a significant increase has been completed.
-We are contracting with renewable power in electrical energy demand and on the external connectivity. companies to add capacity to the supply and co-operate with Whilst such a change would pose no significant risk to Lonza, in partners in alternative fuels such as biomass heat production. some locations, local power infrastructure could not provide for Energy efficiency also decreases costs and emissions, and our such significant growth in consumption.
-This will require careful exposure to future carbon pricing schemes. planning and cooperation with power companies to enable capacity improvements relating to the transition to green power.
+Due to specialized production equipment and processes, assessments to date have not revealed any significant technology risks (i.e., obsolescence) associated with transitioning to a lower carbon economy.
+Switching to renewable power with specific processes, such as converting steam generation from natural gas to renewable electricity, will involve a significant increase in electrical energy demand and on the external connectivity.
+Whilst such a change would pose no significant risk to Lonza, in some locations, local power infrastructure could not provide for such significant growth in consumption.
+This will require careful planning and cooperation with power companies to enable capacity improvements relating to the transition to green power.